mkht/DHCPClient-PS/README.md

 The value should be 4-bytes array.
 Default: a random number

+* **`-VendorClassId`**  [string]
+Specifies the vendor-class-identifier value.
+This is corresponding to DHCP [option 60](https://tools.ietf.org/html/rfc2132#section-9.13).
+Default: not set

 * **`-ClientId`**  [byte[]]
 Specifies the client-identifier value.
 This is corresponding to DHCP [option 61](https://tools.ietf.org/html/rfc2132#section-9.14).
 Default: The value of MAC address.
+  > [!NOTE]
+  > When specifying the ClientId parameter, should include the type byte at the beginning of the value.
+  > For example, if the client identifier type is Ethernet (type 0x01), and the MAC address is `AA-BB-CC-DD-EE-FF`, you should set the ClientId parameter to `(0x01, 0xAA, 0xBB, 0xCC, 0xDD, 0xEE, 0xFF)`.

 * **`-ParameterRequestList`**  [byte[]]
 Specifies request values for configuration parameters.